 (He welcomed these births, without pleasure, yet without regret.
 Alphonsine simply had to have ‘her number’.)

-In the second part of the novel, appropriately divided into the four seasons, Euchariste is more of an owner, but tilling the land and looking after the farm animals is onerous.
-Despite years of draught, Eucharists prospers.
+In the second part of the novel, appropriately divided into the four seasons, Euchariste is more of an owner than a farmer.
+Tilling the land and looking after the farm animals is onerous.
+Despite years of draught, Eucharist prospers.
 He puts money in the notary’s safe regularly.
 As for Alphonsine, she is raising her children and still “féconde” (fertile).